Here are the most common questions students ask about the eLearning Campus.

 What do I need to know to be an online student?

-If you’re curious as to whether or not online learning is right for you, it is suggested you complete the Online Assessment System for Internet Students (OASIS) by visiting http://www.ilcco.net/oasis.
+If you’re curious as to whether or not online learning is right for you, it is suggested you complete the Online Learning Readiness Questionnaire by visiting the “Is eLearning Right for You?” site.

 Can all tests for online courses be taken at home, or will I need to test at a proctored testing location?